 Central Europeans’ assumptions “rested on the premise that Germany’s commitment to the region trumped its historical sensitivity toward Russia,” he argues, “and that economic integration within the EU would ultimately displace those trends.”

 At the same time, Germany recognizes Russia’s security concerns and remembers its own history.
 Whenever Germany and Russia ended up sharing a border, they were soon at war.
-Even if the Central European states are economically and politically largely integrated with Germany and the rest of Western Europe, they remain useful buffers between East and West.
+Even if the Central European states are economically and politically integrated with Germany and the rest of Western Europe, they remain useful buffers between East and West.

-It may altogether be too soon to tell if Germany is indeed failing the aspirations of Central Europeans.
+It may be too soon to tell if Germany is indeed failing the aspirations of Central Europeans.